Syesha Mercado: Early life

 Mercado was born in Bridgeport, Connecticut, on January 2, 1987.
 Her mother, Zelda, a former Motown backup singer, is African American and her father, José, is of Puerto Rican descent.
 Mercado grew up in Bradenton and Sarasota, Florida.
-She attended Booker High School for the Visual and Performings Arts Theatre Program and graduated with a certificate as a performance major in Sarasota, where she appeared in various productions.
+She attended the Theatre Program at Booker High School for the Visual and Performing Arts.
+She graduated with a certificate as a performance major in Sarasota, where she appeared in various productions.
 At the 2005 Florida Theatre Conference and the 2005 South Eastern Theatre Conference, Mercado won "Best Supporting Actress" for her role as the Sour Kangaroo in Seussical the Musical.

 Mercado also appeared as a contestant on the failed ABC talent show, The One: Making a Music Star in summer 2006.

 Education

 Mercado attended Daughtrey Elementary School and Manatee School for the Arts both in Manatee County.
-Dreaming to become a gospel singer one day, Mercado signed a contract at age nine with the Take Stock in Children, a scholarship program for "low-income families who show potential for college, but are unlikely to be able to afford a higher education."
-Mercado graduated from Booker High School in 2005, where she was in the Theater Visual and Performing Arts department.
+Dreaming of becoming a gospel singer one day, Mercado signed a contract at age nine with the Take Stock in Children, a scholarship program for "low-income families who show potential for college, but are unlikely to be able to afford a higher education."
+Mercado graduated from Booker High School in 2005, where she was in the Theatre Visual and Performing Arts department.
 She also attended Florida International University in Miami, majoring in theatre.

 Personal life

 Mercado is best friends with former idol contestant Ramiele Malubay.
+In 2021, her infant son was put in foster care over concerns about malnutrition.
+In 2023, two years after the ordeal and she says that the "healing process is something that will take a lifetime to deal with."